To get out at the earliest possible times, learn how to avoid disciplinary infractions while serving your sentence.

 What sanctions follow a disciplinary infraction?

 The sanctions that follow a disciplinary infraction will depend upon the nature of the charges.
 Program Statement 5270 details the possibilities.
-Those sanction may include a combination of the following, depending upon the severity of the charge:

 - Time in SHU

-- Forfeiture of good time
+- Forfeiture of

 - Change of housing or job assignment